-Directions: Consult with your supervising/mentor teacher; with additional instructional support personnel (e.g., general education teachers, co-teachers, paraprofessionals, occupational therapists, speech and language therapists, counselors, administrators, behaviorists); and with families and/or legal guardians, as needed, to develop your understanding of students' assets and learning needs.
-You will also review students' IEP data, which may include history of services, student background, and adaptations (accommodations and/or modifications).
-Review student work and available assessment or survey data and talk with and/or observe students to learn about the range of assets, including academic strengths and learning needs, of the whole class or small learning group.
-You will use this information to establish content-specific learning goals (including California English Language Development Standards [CA ELD Standards]) for the literacy or mathematics lesson you will plan and teach for Instructional Cycle 1.
+Directions: Consult with your supervising/mentor teacher; with additional school personnel; and with families and/or guardians, as needed, to develop your understanding of students' assets and learning needs.
+Review student work and available assessment or survey data, and talk with and/or observe students to learn about the class's range of assets, including academic strengths and learning needs.
+You will use this information to establish content-specific learning goals and ELD goals for the English learners in your class and Focus Student 1 (FS1) for the lesson you will plan and teach for Cycle 1.

-Gather information about student assets and learning needs in a professional and appropriate manner that protects students' privacy and protects the rights of the members of the IEP team.
-While you might collect contextual information by talking with students, only do so if supportive and appropriate for the age and developmental level of the student.
-Personal student and family/legal guardian information, including all medical and/or psychological references, must be vetted through the supervising/mentor teacher or other appropriate educator at the school site.
-If you have questions about the types of information that are available in a public-school setting about students' assets and/or learning needs, seek guidance from your preparation program and the school site administrator(s), teachers, and/or instructional support personnel with whom you are conducting your student teaching.
-Using the Part A: Written Narrative: Getting to Know Your Students Template, provide the following information about your classroom or non-classroom context and the assets and learning needs of the whole class or small learning group.
+Gather information about student assets and learning needs in a professional and appropriate manner that protects students' privacy.
+While you might collect contextual information by talking with the students, only do so if supportive and appropriate for the developmental level of the student.
+Personal student information must be vetted through the supervising/mentor teacher.
+If you have questions about the types of information that are available in a public-school setting about students' assets and/or learning needs, seek guidance from your preparation program and the school site administrator(s) or teachers with whom you are conducting your student teaching.